dwyl/aws-lambda-deploy/README.md

 the *build* script includes a *transform* step to translate ES6 into ES5 so your ES6 Code will run on Lambda.

+> Babel transpilation requires that the base directory of your project contains a `.babelrc` file.

 see: https://github.com/numo-labs/aws-lambda-deploy/issues/23

 ### Alterantives?